Poland in July: tips for making the most of your summer in Poland

 Fruits and vegetables picking in Poland

-You will find some options for the upcoming weeks in Poland on this website (myzbieramy.pl), you can search by region.
+You will find some options for fruit and vegetable picking in Poland on this website (myzbieramy.pl), you can search by region.
 Please note that you need to contact a selected orchard/garden/farm to book a slot in most cases.

-The most popular fruits include strawberries, honeyberries (jagoda kamczacka), sweet cherries, sour cherries, raspberries and finally apples.
+The most popular fruits include honeyberries, sweet cherries, sour cherries, raspberries, and finally apples.
 Some farms offer vegetable picking too.

 Ideas for outdoor activities and things to do outside in Poland

 July is the warmest month in Poland, it’s time to enjoy the outdoors!
-Meet your friends outside, take your workout outside, explore the best photo spots, take a hike, ride a bike, or just go for a walk.
+Meet your friends outside, take your workout outside, explore the best photo spots, hike, ride a bike, or just walk.

 Below you will find our posts recommending outdoor destinations in Poland where you can get your fill of fresh air: